greenplum-db/gpdb-archive/gpdb-doc/markdown/utility_guide/ref/gpstart.html.md

 As part of the startup process, the utility checks the consistency of heap checksum setting among the Greenplum Database coordinator and segment instances, either enabled or deactivated on all instances.
 If the heap checksum setting is different among the instances, an error is returned and Greenplum Database does not start.
 The validation can be deactivated by specifying the option `--skip-heap-checksum-validation`.
 For more information about heap checksums, see [Enabling High Availability and Data Consistency Features](../../admin_guide/highavail/topics/g-enabling-high-availability-features.html) in the *Greenplum Database Administrator Guide*.

-**Note:** Before you can start a Greenplum Database system, you must have initialized the system using `gpinitsystem`.
+> **Note** Before you can start a Greenplum Database system, you must have initialized the system using `gpinitsystem`.
 Enabling or deactivating heap checksums is set when you initialize the system and cannot be changed after initialization.

 If the Greenplum Database system is configured with a standby coordinator, and `gpstart` does not detect it during startup, `gpstart` displays a warning and lets you cancel the startup operation.